karlgrin/neat/policy_manager/unit_testing/README.md

 $ git clone https://github.com/ThrowTheSwitch/Unity
 ```

+It can also be manually downloaded from: https://github.com/ThrowTheSwitch/Unity
+Unity has to be in the same folder as the NEAT folder.

 ## Quick start

 To **build** the unit tests to the policy manager, go into the /neat folder then run: